helq/the-little-cppler-book/text/tex/04-content-block-1.md

 = = =

-It fails to compile because there is a semicolo missing in the code!
+It fails to compile because there is a semicolon missing in the code!

 The error shown by the compiler is actually[^whyactually] useful here, it is telling us that we forgot a `;`!